asdru22/Burgeon/wiki/burgeon.typ

   sap_bucket,
   max_stack: 1,
   type: "Tool",
-))[Obtained from #inline_item_text("Spiles", spile)  attached to #inline_item_text("active Creaking Hearts", creaking_heart).]
+))[Obtained from #(spile.txt-param)[Spiles]  attached to #(creaking_heart.txt-param)[Active Creaking Hearts].]

 #top_grid(col: 2, item-tooltip(
   bloomguard,
   type: "Tool",
   alt: "items/bloomguard_open.png",
-))[Obtained from grown #inline_item_text("Bloomguard Seeds", bloomguard_seed).
+))[Obtained from grown #(bloomguard_seed.txt-param)[Bloomguard Seeds].
 Also drops 1-3 seeds when broken.
 When in your mainhand, holding and releasing the use button will let you throw the Bloomguard, dealing #damage(5).
 When in offhand, the Bloomguard opens, so that it can be used as a shield.
 Blocking an attack will break the Bloomguard, removing one from the item stack used.]

 #top_grid(col: 2, item-tooltip(
   rootsplit_sickle,
   type: "Tool",
   durability: 145,
   alt: "items/rootsplit_staff.png",
-))[Obtained from grown #inline_item_text("Tangleroot Seeds", tangleroot_seed).
+))[Obtained from grown #(tangleroot_seed.txt-param)[Bloomguard Seeds].
 The Sickle deals #damage(6) and has 2 attack speed.
 If you are holding a sickle in both the mainhand and offhand, holding the use button will cause them to fuse into one, becoming a Rootsplit Staff.
 The Staff deals #damage(8) and has 1 attack speed.
 The durability of the stuff is the sum of the durability from the two sickles.
 Holding sprint + use will split the staff back in the two sickles.
 The durability will also be split equally among the two Sickles.]

 == Other
 #top_grid(col: 2, item-tooltip(
   bean_pod,
   type: "Item",
-))[Obtained from fully grown #inline_item_text("Protobeans", protobean).
-Can be opened to obtain 1-4 #inline_item_text("Beans", bean).]
+))[Obtained from fully grown #(protobean.txt-param)[Bloomguard Seeds].
+Can be opened to obtain 1-4 #(bean.txt-param)[Bloomguard Seeds].]

 #top_grid(col: 2, item-tooltip(
   bean,
   type: "Currency",
-))[Obtained from opening #inline_item_text("Bean Pods", bean_pod).
-Used as currency by the creature inside the #inline_item(glutted_log).
+))[Obtained from opening #(bean_pod.txt-param)[Bloomguard Seeds].
+Used as currency by the creature inside the #glutted_log.txt.
 Cannot be planted.]

 = Blocks